volume snapshot restore

 The volume snapshot restore

-command restores a Snapshot copy to be the read-write parent volume for the volume family.
-This replaces the current working copy of the volume with the Snapshot copy that results in a loss of all changes made since the Snapshot copy was created.
+command restores a snapshot to be the read-write parent volume for the volume family.
+This replaces the current working copy of the volume with the snapshot that results in a loss of all changes made since the snapshot was created.

 After the restore is complete, the size of the flexible volume will be set to either the current volume size or the snapshot size - whichever is greater.